me3zaAKAgoat/dtb/README.md

 ## Tasks

 - [ ] design modular modal logic
   - [ ] there should be a modal context provider at the highest order component that selectively loads different forms that all adhere to the same styling but mount different forms and information.
+  - Different types of forms:
+  - cycle creation form
+  - cycle ending form
+  - cycle new task form
+  - settings form
 - [ ] design custom alert system
 - [ ] design base button
 - [ ] design base input